-Specifies that the resolver uses virtual circuits (TCP) instead of datagram (UDP) messages.
+Specifies that the resolver uses virtual circuits (TCP) instead of datagram (UDP) messages. /NOVC is the default.

 The following example illustrates the interactive use of NSUPDATE to change an IP address by deleting any existing A records for a domain name and then inserting a new one.
 Since no prerequisites are specified, the new record will be added even if there were no existing records to delete.